krishaamer/green-filter-research/research/literature/ai.md

 import Replika from '../images/with-me.png'
 ```

-## Intro {#intro}
+## A Brief History of AI {#a-brief-history-of-ai}

+### From Concept to Reality {#from-concept-to-reality}

-Since 1950 when Alan Turing published the Turing Test for Machine intelligence and Isaac Asimov proposed the 3 laws of Robotics, AI has come far.
-Especially in the last decade, AI-based solution have become a mainstay in medical research, novel drug development, and patient care (Leite et al. (2021)), recently notably used for quickly finding potential COVID19 vaccines (Zafar & Ahamed (2022)).
+Since 1950 when Alan Turing published the Turing Test for Machine intelligence (Turing (1950)) and Isaac Asimov proposed the 3 laws of Robotics, AI has come far, turning from a science-fiction concept into an everyday, mainstream reality.
+Especially in the last decade, AI-based solutions have become a mainstay in medical research, novel drug development, and patient care (Leite et al. (2021)), notably used for quickly finding potential COVID19 vaccines (Zafar & Ahamed (2022)), self-driving vehicles (passenger cars, delivery robots, drones in the sea and air, etc), and in many other industries, including AI-based assistants, which will be the focus here.
+This chapter will look at AI in general and then focus on AI assistants in particular.

+Turing’s test proposed a game of imitation: can the AI imitate a human so well that the person asking it questions would be deceived, when simultaneousely speaking to a real human and a computer AI, without realizing which is a machine.

+> Alan Turing: *“I believe that in about fifty years’ time it will be possible to programme computers, with a storage capacity of about 10<sup>9</sup>, to make them play the imitation game so well that an average interrogator will not have more than 70 percent chance of making the right identification after five minutes of questioning. … I believe that at the end of the century the use of words and general educated opinion will have altered so much that one will be able to speak of machines thinking without expecting to be contradicted.”* -Stanford Encyclopedia of Philosophy (2021)

+Initially presented in a science fiction story, the 3 basic rules became an inspiration for AI ethics until today.

 | №   | Asimov’s Laws of Robotics                                                                                           |
 |----------------|--------------------------------------------------------|